github/training-kit/foundations/index.md

 {% include svg %}

 #### The GitHub Flow
+ The GitHub Flow workflow prescribes collaboration amongst trusted colleagues within the same repository, starting with the creation of a branch, and similar to the Forking workflow, concluding with a Pull Request and associated code review.

 * Branch
 * Commit
 * Compare
 * Pull Request
 * Discuss
 * Animated GIF
-* Line by line code review conversation
+* Line by line code review
-* Clone locally with GitHub Desktop (GitHub for Windows or Mac)
+* Get approval :+1:
+* Merge Pull Request
+* Delete branch

 {% capture svg_path %}../assets/diagrams/direct-contribution.svg{% endcapture %}
 {% include svg %}